Elders/Cronus/README.md

 The application service is the place where commands are received and delivered to the addressed AggregateRoot.
 We also call these handlers *ApplicationService*.
 This is the *write side* in CQRS.

 You can/should/must...
-You can load an aggregate root from the event store
+- you can load an aggregate root from the event store
-You can save new aggregate root events to the event store
+- you can save new aggregate root events to the event store
-You can do calls to the ReadModel
+- you can do calls to the ReadModel
-You can do calls to external services
+- you can do calls to external services
-You must update only one aggreate root.
+- you must update only one aggreate root.
 Yes, this means that you can create one aggregate and update another one but think twice
-You can do dependency orchestration
+- you can do dependency orchestration

 You should not...
-You should not update more than one aggregate root in single command/handler
+- you should not update more than one aggregate root in single command/handler
-You should not place domain logic inside an application service
+- you should not place domain logic inside an application service
-You should not use application service to send emails, push notifications etc. Use Port or Gateway instead
+- you should not use application service to send emails, push notifications etc. Use Port or Gateway instead
-You should not update the ReadModel from an ApplicationService
+- you should not update the ReadModel from an ApplicationService

 An ApplicationService must be stateless.